Selected Online Resources for Research

 - Archinform: International Architecture Database

-- Built in America: Historic American Buildings Survey/Historic American Engineering Record/Historic American Landscapes Survey, 1933-Present (Library of Congress Prints & Photographs Division)
+- Historic American Buildings Survey/Historic American Engineering Record/Historic American Landscapes Survey (Prints & Photographs Online Catalog, Library of Congress)

-- Guides to Architectural Research (Environmental Design Library, University of California, Berkeley)
+- General Environmental Design Research Guide: Architecture (Environmental Design Library, University of California, Berkeley)

 - PreserveNet Historic Preservation resources.

-- Art and Art History Links (University of Michigan)
+- Mother of All Art and Art History Links Pages (University of Michigan)

 - Art Source